-Convention attendees are invited to submit a topic and two questions for brief but engaging conversations about literary, theoretical, pedagogical, or writing topics.
-If your submission is accepted for Research in the Round, you will host a table at the event.
-Participants will circulate from table to table in a timed, speed-style format, where (after a brief introduction) they attempt to answer the host’s questions or may formulate one of their own about the same topic.
-The host should have follow-up questions in mind to prompt further discussion.
+Student members are invited to submit a topic and two questions for brief, engaging conversations about literary, theoretical, pedagogical, or writing topics.
+If a student submission is accepted for Research in the Round (RITR), the student will host a table at the event.
+Participants will circulate from table to table in a timed, speed-style format, where (after a brief introduction from the Table Hosts) they discuss the topic, answering the two questions or formulating one of their own about the same subjects.

 Topics and corresponding questions should be broad enough to allow discussion as these examples indicate.
 Avoid focusing on a single piece of literature but instead use your understanding of that work as an entry point into one of the major themes or issues you find there.

 Each round will be limited to ten minutes of discussion.
 Table Hosts will engage in five or six rounds of conversation with several participants per round.
 Hosts should not talk the whole (or even most of the) time!
 Instead, your role is to encourage discussion among the participants, including yourself.

 Upon acceptance, RITR Table Hosts go through a brief follow-up process, working with Student Leadership to curate a single-page PDF (typically created in Canva or a similar application) containing visual elements and/or additional resources for their topic.
 These will be available to participants at your table via a QR code, so you do not need to print them.